rpoleski/MulensModel/developers_board.md

 (__boldfaced__ correspond to this month goals)

 * horizons.py - change "Time(...).jd - 2450000" to something normal
+* MulensData - change "self.jd - 2450000." to something normal
-* add unit tests for Horizons
+* add unit tests for Horizons and MulensData.satellite_skycoord
 * move some parts of horizons.py to utils.py
+* check if Horizons e-mail is for correct satellite
 * __PSBL calculation__
 * __guessing parameters of PSPL model__
 * __start manual preparations__